MichaelHelgesen/100daysofcode/R3Log.md

 # R3 Log
+## 29.04.19
+* Learned about the "for" tag in labels.
+* Learned about the fieldset tag
+* Learned about date tag and it's attributes
+* Started my bingo project.

 ## 10.04.19
 * Finished fCC SASS course and started the React course.
 It's a bit complicated I think.
 * I claimed the JavaScript Algorithms and Data Structures certification!
 Yay!